Vishrut-Arora/ML-EDA-on-Student-Performance/README.md

 # Exploratory Data analysis on a data set of Student Performance
-Softwares- Anconda for jupyter notebook
+Softwares- Anaconda for jupyter notebook